khianvictorycalderon/Treasury-Management-System/README.md

 A simple tkinter + openpyxl in python that records every student's payment as well as display it.

+`Treasury-Management-System.exe` is the build file of the program.

 A 2nd semester finals project in ITCS103 computer programming 2 by Sir [Rovie](https://github.com/itzzmerov)

 ----------------